Lindetorpsvägen 7, Stockholm, Sweden

 Wet traction results are presented in the chart below.
 Tyres were compared with a 16” Uniroyal reference tyre (SRTT), and breaking results were indexed.
 It was found that the four tyre specifications tested yielded very similar indexes.
 Considering the deviation in the test, wet traction of each tyre specification was equal.
 Although the RAE compound had 10% higher tan delta, it did not result in better traction.

 Again, rolling resistance was determined following the ECE R.117.
 It was found that all tyres tested yielded the label rating C. There was, however, a difference between different specifications.
-The best oil in the test, NYTEX® 4700, yielded 5% lower rolling resistance than TDAE.
+The best oil in the test, the naphthenic black oil NYTEX® 4700, yielded 5% lower rolling resistance than TDAE.
 As in the lab studies mentioned earlier, naphthenic oil improved fuel economy without affecting traction.

 One can naturally discuss whether the 5% improvement is significant.
 An experienced rubber compounder will surely acknowledge that to achieve the best tyre label ratings, several compounds and several raw materials need to be developed.
 Naphthenic oils offer an excellent additional tool for rolling resistance reduction.